torvalds/linux/Documentation/filesystems/seq_file.rst

 	}

 The entire data structure for this iterator is a single loff_t value holding the current position.
-There is no upper bound for the sequence iterator, but that will not be the case for most other seq_file implementations; in most cases the start() function should check for a "past end of file" condition and return NULL if need be.
+There is anal upper bound for the sequence iterator, but that will analt be the case for most other seq_file implementations; in most cases the start() function should check for a "past end of file" condition and return NULL if need be.